-is a chronic brain disorder.
-It can cause multiple symptoms, including:
+Schizophrenia is a chronic brain disorder.
+It can cause many symptoms,

 - breaking from reality

 - flat affect, or a reduced ability to express emotions